 - The color orange was named after the fruit of the orange tree in the early 16th century.

 - The scent of the orange blossom flower has also been considered an aphrodisiac.

-- There is a French electronic and world music band with the name “Orange Blossom”.
+- There is a French electronic and world music band named “Orange Blossom.”

-Traditionally, across cultures and geographies, orange blossom flowers have been used in marriages, which makes them a perfect wedding gift.
-They never come out of fashion, and are still a common sight in wedding celebrations.
+Traditionally, across cultures and geographies, orange blossom flowers have been used in marriages, which makes these flowers a perfect gift for weddings.
+They never come out of fashion and are still common in wedding celebrations.

 Due to their white color and delicate, sweet scent, orange blossom flowers have also been perceived as a symbol of spirituality and the afterlife.
 Flower arrangements made of these blossoms are often brought to funerals.